Ikechukwu-Miracle/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes the owner of the file 'hello' to betty 4-empty creates the empty file 'hello'
-5-execute makes 'hello' executable by the owner 6-multiple_permissions gives rwx to user, rw- to group and r-- to others for the hello file
+5-execute makes 'hello' executable by the owner 6-multiple_permissions gives rwx to user, r-x to group and r-- to others for the hello file